Chicago Child Pornography Defense Attorney

 To secure a conviction for child pornography offenses, the prosecution must prove specific elements beyond a reasonable doubt:

-• Age of the minor - The child allegedly depicted in pornography materials must have been under 18 years of age at the time that they were photographed or filmed.
+- Age of the minor - The child allegedly depicted in child sexual abuse materials must have been under 18 years of age at the time that they were photographed or filmed.

 Potential Defense Strategies

-When facing charges of child pornography, there are several potential options for defense, which may include:
+When facing charges of child sexual abuse material, there are several potential options for defense, which may include:

 Contact a Chicago, IL Child Pornography Defense Attorney

-Facing child pornography charges in Illinois is a grave situation that demands a strategic defense.
+Facing CSAM charges in Illinois is a grave situation that demands a strategic defense.
 If you have been accused of charges related to child pornography, the knowledgeable team at Komie and Associates can provide guidance on your options for defense.
 We understand the serious nature of these charges, and we will fight to protect your rights and reputation, working to help you avoid a conviction.
-Contact us at 312-263-2800 for a free consultation.
+Contact our Chicago CSAM defense lawyer at 312-263-2800 for your initial consultation.
+We help clients in Chicago, Wheaton, Peoria, Morris, Bloomington, and throughout Illinois and the United States.